Mila Kunis Knocks The Paparazzi Dead In Ripped Boyfriend Jeans & Zero Makeup

 — Daily Mail Celebrity (@DailyMailCeleb) August 31, 2019

-Mila’s natural beauty has always been a talking point for her fans.
-The Ukrainian-born actress might top beauty lists, but she doesn’t top the list of celebrities known for filling their bathroom cabinets with cosmetics.
-Mila aired her thoughts to Glamour – with a little reminder that the actress comes with a giant personality.
+Mila’s natural beauty has always been a talking point for fans.
+The Ukraine-born actress might top beauty lists, but she doesn’t top the list of celebrities known for filling their bathroom cabinets with cosmetics.
+Mila aired her thoughts to Glamour — with a little reminder that the actress comes with a giant personality.

 “Fine!
 I don’t wear makeup.
 I don’t wash my hair every day.
 It’s not something that I associate with myself.
 I commend women who wake up 30, 40 minutes early to put on eyeliner.
 I think it’s beautiful.
 I’m just not that person.
-So to go to a shoot and have my makeup artist put on face cream and send me off to do a photo, I was like, “Well, this makes life easy.”
+So to go to a shoot and have my makeup artist put on face cream and send me off to do a photo, I was like, ‘Well, this makes life easy.’
 And you’re still protected.
 Nobody’s there to make you look bad.
 Do you watch Game of Thrones?”

 The celebrity world’s fresh-faced stars tend to come as a small percentage of the overall industry, but they do also include the likes of actresses Angelina Jolie and Kaley Cuoco, plus singer and actress Hilary Duff.